solidusio/solidus.io/source/blog/2020-05-06-this-month-in-solidus-april-2020.html.markdown

 date: 2020-05-06
 tags: Solidus
 author: Alessandro Desantis
+description: >
+  Dive in and see everything that happened in the Solidus world in April 2020: tons of core improvements, new extensions, a virtual SolidusConf and much more!
 ---

 Hello folks, and welcome to our first edition of This Month in Solidus!